 - 500 hours by the end of the senior year

 The method of obtaining these hours must be approved by the DCHS Recruitment Specialist prior to beginning the experience.
-Documentation of direct patient care hours must be submitted by the last day of each semester to the DCHS Recruitment Specialist.
+Documentation of direct patient care hours must be submitted to the DCHS Recruitment Specialist by the end of each Spring and Fall semester.